josephinerobideau/data_sourcing_challenge/README.md

-# Challange 6 - Retrieving movie data with NY Times and TMDB API
+# Challenge 6 - Retrieving movie data with NY Times and TMDB API
 -----

 ## Overview and agenda for data retrieval